Baldwin, Florida: History

 The Town of Baldwin was first settled under the name of Thigpen in 1846.
 Mr. Thigpen had opened a tavern to benefit the stagecoach line at the crossroads of what is today Baldwin.
 He supplied horses for the stage and shelter and food for the passengers.
 The first railroad was built through Thigpen in 1857, with a second crossing it in 1859.
 The name was changed to Baldwin in honor of Abel Seymour Baldwin, the president of the Florida, Atlantic and Gulf Central Railroad, a railroad that ran from Lake City to Jacksonville.
 Further development in Baldwin led to the establishment of a telegraphic line running from Jacksonville to Baldwin.
 Baldwin lies between Macclenny and Jacksonville.

 A country store with gas pumps in 1926 in Baldwin.

 During the Civil War, Baldwin was captured by Federal forces early in 1864.
 Northern troops and correspondents noted that the citizens of Baldwin were "wretchedly poor."

 On August 10, 1864, a skirmish occurred between a Confederate cavalry and the 102nd Regiment United States Colored Troops.
 A section of railroad track was destroyed by the Union Army troops.
 Two days later the Federals dispatched cavalry troops from Baldwin to drive Confederate forces back.
 One Federal soldier was killed and four were captured in the process.
 Baldwin was then burned down by the Federals.
 From 1865 to 1875 Baldwin was rebuilt reaching a population of 250.

 Although it was officially incorporated as a municipality in 1876, the town was formally reincorporated under the Florida's municipal charter on May 22, 1913.

 In 1947, the original school building serving the white population burned to the ground.
 There was no fire department to control it, and it was completely destroyed.
 The students from the school were temporarily housed in a variety of public buildings, including churches and the city hall.
 Later, barracks buildings from nearby army training base Camp Blanding were moved to the site of the burned school, where classes continued for about two years while a new school was being built.
 A school for the black population was located in a building located near the old ice plant that served the railroad.
 The school was occupied for a number of years after the new white school was built.

 Florida State law, in 1948, required new school buildings be placed on parcels not less than 10 acre in size.
 As the property under the existing school was not large enough, a site on Mill Street was chosen.
 A $50,000 school was erected during the winter and summers of 1948 and 1949.
 In 1950, an auditorium was completed.
 At that time the school enrollment was 365.
 In 1964, a Music Suite was added.

 In 1965, Baldwin became the first Duval County school to be integrated.

 Geography

 According to the United States Census Bureau, the town has a total area of 5.3 km2, all land.
+Baldwin is an enclave of Jacksonville.